samsulmaarif/ansible-gitlab-runner/README.md

 You should prepare the VM/Server yourself.
 You could use the `clone.sh` script if you already has VM named `leap15.1` in your KVM Virtualization server.

-If you just install minimal version of openSUSE Leap 15.1, may be you should install `python` and `python-xml` first.
+If you just install minimal version of openSUSE Leap 15.1, you should install `python` and `python-xml` first.
 Thus package is needed by the **zypper ansible module**.

 ```
 ansible all -i hosts -m raw -a "zypper install -y python python-xml" -u your-leap-user-name --become --become-user root --ask-become-pass